U.S. States, Ranked from Least to Most Fun

 Of course, New York made the top five.
 Tied for having the most restaurants, most movie theaters, most performing arts theaters and most fitness centers, the question should really be "What doesn't New York have?"

 Nightlife, of course, isn't the answer.
 The state has one of the highest rankings for nightlife, as well, and we're betting New York City heavily affected that rating — theaters, bars and clubs promise fun that spills well into the night.
 All in all, it's easy to love New York.
 If it didn't land as number one, it's because most of its entertainment is concentrated in a single city.

-Where to Have Fun: New York City isn't the only hotspot in the state.
+Where to have fun: New York City isn't the only hotspot in the state.
 Visit Niagara Falls near Buffalo, ski an Olympic slope in Lake Placid and go leaf-peeping in the fall in the Catskills.

-Where to Have Fun: If you really have to ask, let's add to the mix places like the Kennedy Space Center, the Florida Keys and Everglades National Park.
+Where to have fun: If you really have to ask, let's add to the mix places like the Kennedy Space Center, the Florida Keys and Everglades National Park.

 The state that bests them all has to have an embarrassment of riches when it comes to fun and flair — and California sure does.
 Hugging the Pacific Ocean are 840 miles of coastline with surf-friendly beaches.
-The state also introduced the world to Disneyland well before the Florida's "World" came along.
+The state also introduced the world to Disneyland well before Florida's "World" came along.
 And while it doesn't have Miami, it does have world-class cities in the form of Los Angeles and San Francisco, along with Hollywood and all that entails.

-Where to Have Fun: Something else California does best: vineyards.
+Where to have fun: Something else California does best: vineyards.
 Napa Valley, Sonoma County and Santa Barbara produce some of the world's finest wines.